nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Examples

-Some example usage is given in the adjacent panel to the right.
+Some example usage is given in the adjacent panel to the right; towards the bottom you will see examples for spatial subsetting sizing estimates.

 > Get a size estimate for one granule and one variable: